wawrzek/ipstack-test/README.md

 # Description

-The program query the IPStack API to get the Geolocation of the provided IP.
+The program query the IPStack API to get geolocation data of the provided IP.
 After downloading it print selected (at the moment latitude and longitude) information onto standard output.

 # Prerequisites